ankidroid/Anki-Android/Database-Structure.md

     extendNew: "extended new card limit (for custom study).
                 Potentially absent, in this case it's considered to be 10 by aqt.customstudy",
     conf: "id of option group from dconf in `col` table.
 Or absent if the deck is dynamic.
-          Its absent in filtere deck",
+          Its absent in filtered deck",
     id: "deck ID (automatically generated long)",
     mod: "last modification time",
     desc: "deck description"
+  }
 }
 ```